JelteF/derive_more/impl/doc/debug.md

 ## The format of the format

-You supply a format by placing an attribute on the item or on a particular struct or enum variant field (not enum variant itself):
+You supply a format by placing an attribute on the item or on a struct or variant or particular struct or enum variant field:
 `#[debug("...", args...)]`.
 The format is exactly like in [`format!()`] or any other [`format_args!()`]-based macros.

 The variables available in the arguments is `self` and each member of the variant or struct, with members of tuple structs being